neuraloperator/neuraloperator/doc/source/user_guide/training.rst

 CPU Offloading
 ==============

-We also provide guidance on using CPU offloading to reduce GPU memory usage during training with high-resolution inputs.
+For training with high-resolution inputs that exceed GPU memory limits, NeuralOperator supports CPU offloading of activations.
+This technique allows training larger models or higher-resolution problems by temporarily storing intermediate computations on CPU memory.

 .. toctree::
    :maxdepth: 1

    cpuoffloading